-When you trade the markets, you really don’t know the exact probability of winning or losing on a given trade.
-Additionally you won’t know exactly how much you will profit or lose.
-What a CTA does is extensive historical testing on his / her concepts, and trading strategies to get an idea of what to expect.
-They will also pull huge data samples of market prices from either a data vendor or from real-time trades, in order to get a clearer picture, and to really try and nail down the “expectancy” of their particular methodology and trading system.
-After investigating trade-by-trade and crystalizing the risk to reward ratio of each trade and its frequency of occurrence they have a far greater understanding of their trading system and what is to be expected with any given trade.
-This takes work and can be expensive but is critical to success and confidence in your trading methodology.
+When you trade the markets, you don’t know the exact probability of winning or losing on a given trade.
+You won’t know how much you will profit or lose.
+A CTA does extensive historical testing on their concepts and trading strategies to understand what to expect.
+They will also pull huge data samples of market prices from a data vendor or real-time trades to get a clearer picture and try to nail down the “expectancy” of their particular methodology and trading system.
+After investigating trade-by-trade and crystalizing the risk-to-reward ratio of each trade and its frequency of occurrence, they have a far greater understanding of their trading system and what is to be expected with any given trade.
+This takes work and can be expensive, but it is critical to success and confidence in your trading methodology.

-If a CTA is purely a discretionary or nonsystematic trader they will review their past trading results and delve into how they are making or losing money.
-They will look at each individual trade on a one-lot basis, then with the knowledge of what their risk was going into the trade (initial exit point) and the closed profit or loss, they can exactly calculate their risk-to-reward ratio for each individual trade, and also get some confidence and certainty on the risk-to-reward on future trades.
+If a CTA is purely a discretionary or nonsystematic trader, they will review their past trading results and investigate how they make or lose money.
+They will look at each trade on a one-lot basis.
+With the knowledge of what their risk was going into the trade (initial exit point) and the closed profit or loss, they can calculate their risk-to-reward ratio for each individual trade and get some confidence and certainty on the risk-to-reward on future trades.

-CTA’s track every R multiple for every trade they initiate so obviously they know the general reward-to-risk they are taking on in any given trade, but also with the back-testing they have already analyzed hundreds if not thousands of trades that make up their systems.
-These results will then make up an historical simulation which is the inputs and components of “Expectation”.
-The pattern and consistency of these R multiples will be the determining factor of a CTA’s method or trading systems overall expectancy.
-Armed with this knowledge a professional CTA can then define appropriate position sizing given their AUM (assets under management) and apply that to their trading methodology in order to meet their overall objectives.
+CTA’s track every R multiple for every trade they initiate, so they know the general reward-to-risk they are taking on in any given trade.
+Still, with the back-testing, they have already analyzed hundreds if not thousands of trades that make up their systems.
+These results will then make up a historical simulation, the inputs, and components of “Expectation.”
+The pattern and consistency of these R multiples will determine a CTA’s method or trading system’s overall expectancy.
+Armed with this knowledge, a professional CTA can then define appropriate position sizing given their AUM (assets under management) and apply that to their trading methodology to meet their objectives.

-There is obviously much more to this topic which I will follow-up with tomorrow but wanted to lay some initial groundwork for you before we move forward.
+There is much more to this topic which I will follow up with tomorrow, but I wanted to lay some initial groundwork for you before we move forward.